itstyren/InteractionMARL-Coop/README.md

 Note: We utilize Weights & Biases for visualization.
 Please ensure you are registered and logged in on the Weights & Biases platform prior to training.

 We additionally provide `./eval_lattice_rl.sh` for evaluation.

+# 4. Visualization
+The `visualization` directory contains the Jupyter notebook `plot_result.ipynb`.
+This notebook compiles and visualizes the results reported in both the main paper and supplementary material.